kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry, Ray's kind of picky about things like that), you won't be able to see your changes in action.
 However, you can see it in action using the RWDevCon app from the App Store.

 Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
 The top of the web page should look like this:

-[FPE: I can't verify this at the moment!
-We should double check once the app is live]

 ![bordered height=30%](/images/10-app-banner-2.png)